calaldees/car-lite/README.md

 * A simple browser based visualiser allows Global staff to debug backend api returns from `bff-car-guacamole.musicradio.com`
   * Car-Lite URLs/`curls` can be shared with the team via chat
-  * Single static file - No libraries/frameworks/dependencies - No build chain

 Why